These root stock were sent to me on time and in good condition. I can't wait to see them grow!

 Goldenrod Plant is a Hardy Herbaceous Perennial Plant

 Goldenrod plant is commonly known as Goldenrod has a scientific name of Solidago Rugosa.
-Goldenrod is a member of the Asteraceae genus.
+It is a member of the Asteraceae genus.
 Like most of the Aster family, is a hardy herbaceous perennial plant that is native to North America.
 It is found throughout many US states from Michigan to Georgia and is also found growing wild in some parts of Canada.

 Goldenrod Plant Thrives in Drier Soil Banks along Roadways and Attracts Migrating Bees and Butterflies